 - Educational Lottery Scholarship – ELS was created by the 2005 General Assembly to provide financial assistance to North Carolina resident students attending eligible North Carolina colleges and universities who demonstrate exceptional financial need.

-- UNC Need-Based Grants – Available for eligible students attending one of the 16 campuses of the University of North Carolina system.
+- UNC Need-Based Grant – Available for eligible students attending one of the 16 campuses of the University of North Carolina system.

 With some exceptions, students who are NC residents for tuition purposes qualify for state grants and scholarships.
+To establish and retain eligibility for North Carolina State grants, students must obtain and maintain North Carolina residency, as determined by the State of North Carolina.
 For more information visit Residency Status.

 The Office of Scholarships and Financial Aid determines a student’s eligibility based on guidelines specified by the following grant programs: